-To help come up with list of German words (some useful, some less-than-useful), I’ve collaborated with Berlin-based illustrator Clairikine and online language school Lingoda to help put it together.
+To help come up with list of fun and cute German words (some useful, some less-than-useful), I’ve collaborated with Berlin-based illustrator Clairikine.

 On a side note.
 Hüftgold is also the name of a pretty cute café in Berlin!
 Check it out if you are ever in town.